RPM-Prog3/remote_patient_monitoring/README.md

 - [ ] Audio indication of heart beat
 - [ ] A report generated of the average values recorded during a day, and when any abnormal signs happened

+### Initial Feedback Suggestions:

+- [ ] Add server to be able to remotely monitor patients.

 ---

 ## Prototypes: